Structure of Coronavirus

-- Serologic diagnosis of infections with strain 229E is possible using a passive hemagglutination test in which red cells coated with coronavirus antigen are agglutinated by antibody-containing sera.
+- The serologic diagnosis of infections with strain 229E is possible using a passive hemagglutination test in which red cells coated with coronavirus antigen are agglutinated by antibody-containing sera.

-- HCoV-OC43–related virions that express an HE glycoprotein on the viral envelope can also be detected by hemagglutination and acetyl esterase assays.
+- HCoV-OC43–related virions that express a HE glycoprotein on the viral envelope can also be detected by hemagglutination and acetyl esterase assays.